FortinetCloudCSE/fortinet-on-demand-labs-provisioning-and-tracking/README.md

 - **Azure Automation Account**

 - **Azure Runbooks**
-  - ManageTrainingUser.ps1 - Tracks lab allocation and Provisions lab (if the lab is Azure based)
+  - ManageTrainingUser.ps1 - Tracks lab Enrollment and Provisions a lab environment (if Azure based)
   - ManageTrainingEnvs.ps1 - Deprovisions lab environments after the lab duration has expired
     - Runs Hourly: deletes/deprovisions Labs and Users from Azure when lab duration has been exceeded

 - **Azure Storage Account**
   - Storage Container
     - File staging, files that may be required when a lab is provisioned
-    - Lab definition files
+    - Lab definition files - explained further below

-  - Storage Table - A non-relation structured data table (AKA NoSQL) used to store lab tracking data
+  - Storage Table - A non-relation structured data table (AKA NoSQL) used to store lab enrollment data
     - Captured fields
       - Timestamp: Date and Time lab in launched
       - Environment: AWS, Azure, GCP, etc.
-      - Username (Email Address): Email address of requestor
+      - username (Email Address): Email address of requestor
-        - Lab email (if any) is delivered to this address
+        - Lab details email (if any) is delivered to this address
         - Domain of Email may allow or restrict provisioning of lab
+      - labUserId: Azure account Id to access lab environment
       - Customer: Name of Customer (if any) related to this lab utilization
       - SmartTicket: Smart Ticket Number (if any) related to this lab utilization

 - **Azure Vault**
-  - Stores support values, domains, subscriptions, api keys, etc.
+  - Stores support values: domains, subscriptions, api keys, etc.

 ## Lab Environment Definitions

-Lab environments are defined by a JSON structured file that indicates multiple aspects of the Lab.
+Lab environments are defined in an JSON structured file that indicates multiple aspects of the Lab.

 Labs can be one of two types